The Deans' Office

 Cheryl is the secretary to the Associate Deans, J.B.
 Haws and Robert Freeman.
 She is the secretary to the Religious Education Graduate Program and coordinates the Religious Studies Center Research Grants.
 She also acts as a liaison with petitioning students.
 Handles all concerns dealing with the Joseph Smith Building.

 Josh oversees all Religious Education budgets and financial activities, ensuring compliance with University and Church financial policy.
 He is a member of the University Academic Controller's Council and serves on various subcommittees and focus groups to evaluate and improve financial processes.
 Josh assists the Deans and Department Chairs in managing Religious Education's resources and works to facilitate the needs of the faculty for funds to support their teaching and research.
 Josh was born and raised in La Jara, Colorado and served a full-time mission in the Chile, Santiago West mission.
 He received a Bachelor’s degree in Recreation Leadership from BYU-Idaho, a Bachelor’s degree in Accounting from Adams State University, and a Master’s degree in Public Administration from Brigham Young University.
-Prior to joining BYU Religious Education, Josh worked in public accounting and banking doing tax and audit work for several years.
+Prior to joining BYU Religious Education, Josh worked for several years in public accounting and banking doing tax and audit work.
 He came to BYU in 2008 to work as an Accountant, and later an Assistant Controller in both Continuing Education and the Office of Information Technology.
 Josh is married to Susan McDaniel, formerly Susan Hornberger, of Wainwright, Alberta Canada.
 They are the parents of five beautiful children and reside in Springville, Utah.

 Beverly Yellowhorse supervises the Religious Education Faculty Support Center, which provides secretarial services, a reference library, and audio-visual support for the faculty, managing a part-time staff of 8-10 secretaries.
 She is the packet coordinator for all Religious Education packets.
 She is also the permanent staff member on several committees, including the Sidney B. Sperry Symposium Committee, the Religious Education Student Symposium Committee, and the Friday Faculty Forum Committee.